blob: f34bec099f40a4deed5707286a40680f351ee0a3 [file] [log] [blame] [edit]

 <p>There is also a <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustdoc/passes/stripper/index.html"><code>stripper</code></a> module in <code>librustdoc/passes</code>, but it is a

-collection of utility functions for the <code>strip-*</code> passes and is not a pass
+collection of utility functions for the <code>strip-*</code> passes and is not a pass itself.</p>

-<h2 id="from-clean-to-html"><a class="header" href="#from-clean-to-html">From Clean To HTML</a></h2>
+<h2 id="from-clean-to-html"><a class="header" href="#from-clean-to-html">From clean to HTML</a></h2>

-<p>This is where the "second phase" in <code>rustdoc</code> begins.
-This phase primarily lives
+<p>This is where the “second phase” in <code>rustdoc</code> begins.

-in the <a href="https://github.com/rust-lang/rust/tree/master/src/librustdoc/formats"><code>librustdoc/formats</code></a> and <a href="https://github.com/rust-lang/rust/tree/master/src/librustdoc/html"><code>librustdoc/html</code></a> folders, and it all starts with
+in the <a href="https://github.com/rust-lang/rust/tree/HEAD/src/librustdoc/formats"><code>librustdoc/formats</code></a> and <a href="https://github.com/rust-lang/rust/tree/HEAD/src/librustdoc/html"><code>librustdoc/html</code></a> folders, and it all starts with

-<a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustdoc/formats/renderer/fn.run_format.html"><code>formats::renderer::run_format</code></a>.
 This code is responsible for setting up a type that

 <code>impl FormatRenderer</code>, which for <code>HTML</code> is <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustdoc/html/render/context/struct.Context.html"><code>Context</code></a>.</p>